111geon/111geon.github.io/_pages/about.md

       </div>
     </section>
     <section class="description">
-      <strong>YangYoungGeon</strong> Hi, I am Young-Geon and I am passionate about web development and quantitative investment.
-I enjoy meditation and riding bike to keep myself strong and healthy.
+      <strong>YangYoungGeon</strong> Hi, I am Young-Geon and I am passionate about web development and asset investment.
+I enjoy meditation and riding bike for my health.
 Sometimes I listen to music like R&B, Hiphop, and Jazz, or watch a good movie to relax.
       <br>
       <div>
         <span>March 12, 2021</span>